anxapa/StoryGenerator/README.md

 3. Run `StoryGenerator.java` (for the server) and `StoryGeneratorGUI.java` (for the client)

 ## Features
+- [x] Create stories of different types - narratives, screenplays, and poems
-- [x] Extract features (such as characters and locations) from the story generated.
+- [x] Extract features (such as characters and locations) from the story generated
 - [x] Different options for the story generated
 - [x] Error handling
 - [x] Save/load sessions